Armand (The Vampire Chronicles): Fictional biography

-As a human

 Armand is born in 1481 in the former Kievan Rus' to the acclaimed hunter Ivan.
 His original name is Andrei.

 As a child he can paint vivid pictures of Jesus Christ, Madonna, and the Eastern Orthodox Saints.
 His astonished parents eventually reveal his gift to the monks in the Monastery of the Caves, who live ascetically underground, sustained only by water and small amounts of food.
-Both the monks and Andrei believe he is destined to live such a life, while his father is appalled by the idea.

 When their ruler, Prince Michael, orders Andrei to paint an icon and bring it to the castle of his brother, the supposedly dead Prince Feodor, Andrei is captured by Tartars, brought as a slave to Constantinople, and subsequently sold to a Venetian brothel, where he is sexually abused and develops amnesia.

 Marius, a 1500-year-old vampire living as a painter in Venice, rescues Andrei and gives him an education and a luxurious life, and renames him Amadeo.
 Marius is in love with a courtesan named Bianca Solderini, yet cannot bring himself to turn her into a vampire.
 Instead, he chooses Amadeo for his beauty, youth, and painting skills (apparently lost, along with his memories) to educate "in the way of the blood", so as to eventually make him a vampire.

 Amadeo loves Marius single-mindedly and is eager to become a vampire.
-He does not understand Marius' hesitation to turn him, and in an act of rebellion and anger he seduces an English lord, whom he eventually abandons after a few nights.
+He does not understand Marius' hesitation to turn him, and in an act of rebellion and anger he seduces an English lord whom, after a few nights, he eventually abandons.
 The English lord becomes obsessed with Amadeo and, enraged by his betrayal, wounds him with a poisoned blade, forcing Marius to turn Amadeo into a vampire to save his life.
 Amadeo is 17 years old at the time of his transformation.